I have a forest growing inside of me.

 beautifully adorned by this world’s manicured trees,

-cannot invade and consume and destroy the untamed virginity so threatening
+cannot invade and consume and destroy the untamed virginity so

 because it’s flexible and accepting.